 Mercer, A. M., 2007.
 Role transition and the nurse practioner: an investigation into the experience of professional autonomy.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: